Ojayy94/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 Requirements:

-You must use the while loop (for and until are forbidden) sylvain@ubuntu$ ./2-while_best_school
+You must use the while loop (for and until are forbidden)
-Best School
-Best School
-Best School
-Best School
-Best School
-Best School
-Best School
-Best School
-Best School
-Best School
-sylvain@ubuntu$

-3.